Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we develop a throughput-optimal delay-based back-pressure scheme for multi-hop wireless networks.
-We introduce a new delay metric suitable for multi-hop traffic and establish a linear relation between queue lengths and delays in the fluid limit model, which plays a key role in the performance analysis and proof of throughput-optimality.
-Delay-based schemes provide a simple way around the well-known last packet problem that plagues queue-based schedulers, and avoid flow starvation.
-As a result, the excessively long delays that could be experienced by certain flows under queue-based scheduling schemes are eliminated without any loss of throughput.
+In this paper, we developed a throughput-optimal delay-based back-pressure scheduling scheme for multihop wireless networks \high{with fixed routes}.
+We introduced a new delay metric suitable for multihop traffic and established a linear relation between queue lengths and delays in the fluid limits, which plays a key role in the performance analysis and proof of throughput-optimality.
+Delay-based schemes provide a simple way around the well-known last packet problem that plagues queue-based schedulers, and thus avoid flow starvation.
+As a result, the excessively long delays that could be experienced by certain flows under queue-based scheduling schemes are eliminated without any loss of throughput. \high{ Nonetheless, in this paper, we have only considered the scheduling problem with fixed routes, albeit with multihop flows.
+The question of whether delay-based schemes under dynamic routing can achieve throughput-optimality is still very much open.}

 \appendices